GeWu-Lab/bias_in_AVS/README.md

 1. The contrastive debias strategy requires SMALLER learning rate than the original learning rate to reach adequate performance.
 2. Since the active queries requires the clustering and classification depended on the dataset distribution, we have tested the unseen performance on AVS-V3 in GAVS, which is proven limited.
+3. The debias strategy costs nearly 2x FLOPs and 1.5x training time.
+However, the bias it deals with still worth it.

 ## Citation
 If you find this work useful, please consider citing it.